-As we transition to 2009, it seems appropriate to provide an update on Standard & Poor's plan to integrate evaluations of enterprise risk management (ERM) programs into their credit review process for non-financial corporate issuers.
+Standard & Poor's looks further into how nonfinancial companies manage risk and evaluations of enterprise risk management (ERM) programs into their credit review process.
 Beginning in the third quarter of 2008, S&P began evaluating ERM programs as a component of their overall reviews of management effectiveness for rated entities.
 They began their reviews by focusing on two of the four core elements of their ERM assessment framework-an evaluation of the risk management culture within the organization along with an investigation of the strategic use of risk management data.
-As they move forward into 2009, S&P will continue to assess these two components and incorporate questions that help them better understand specific risk control procedures that are utilized as well as the processes developed to monitor and treat emerging risks.
+During 2009, S&P will continue to assess these two components and incorporate questions that help them better understand specific risk control procedures that are utilized as well as the processes developed to monitor and treat emerging risks.